Watch out- this devious Microsoft Teams phishing campaign could infect your PC

 DarkGate

 The script also checks to see whether popular antivirus solution Sophos is installed on the victim’s endpoint.
-If it isn’t, then additional code is unmasked and shellcode is launched to trigger the DarkGate executable and load it into the memory.
+If it isn’t, then additional code is unmasked and shellcode is launched to trigger the DarkGate executable and load it into the

-This is not the first time Microsoft Teams messages have been a cause for concern.
+This is not the first Microsoft Teams messages have been a cause for concern.
 Recently, a bug was found which allowed messages from external accounts to be received into an organization’s inbox, which is not supposed to happen.
 It looks as if this new DarkGate campaign is making use of this flaw.

-Microsoft has not addressed the flaw directly; all it has done is recommend that organizations make allow-lists in Teams so that only certain external organizations can communicate with them, or else disable external communications altogether.
+Microsoft has not addressed the flaw directly; all it has done is recommend that organizations make allow-lists in Teams so that only certain external organizations can communicate with them, or else disable external altogether.

-More from TechRadar Pro
+More from Pro

 Source link